What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 My child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 If an individual student or small group is sent home or asked to self-isolate, they will immediately be added to the ‘self-isolating’ Google Classroom for their year group.
 This classroom contains work for each subject that they will complete during their time away from school.
-In addition to this, students will receive 1:1 live lessons with academic subject mentors in Maths, English and Science.
+In addition to this, students may receive 1:1 live lessons with academic subject mentors in Maths, English and Science.
 Work in these classrooms is monitored by Heads of Department and students will receive feedback on the work they submit.